wolo-wolo/FSFM-CVPR25/README.md

 cd /datasets/pretrain/
 python dataset_preprocess.py --dataset [VF2, FF++_o, YTF]
 ```
-The facial images from each datasets :
+The facial images from each dataset:
 - **VF2** : ~300W facial images, **VGGFace2**, including the full train and test subsets
 - **YTF** : ~60W facial images, **YouTubeFace**, including 3,425 videos from YouTube, already broken to frames
 - **FF++_o** : ~10W facial images for 128_frames per video, ~43W for all_frames per video, from the **original YouTube subset** of **FaceForensics++ (FF++) c23 (HQ)** version,
 includes 720 training and 140 validation videos
 _(~10W serves for our some ablations due to limited computational resources)_
   > You can specific the `FF_compression` and `FF_num_frames ` in `/datasets/pretrain/preprocess/config/default.py`,
-  > as an example for preprocessing facial video dataset .
+  > as an example for preprocessing facial video dataset.

 </details>